Skip to main content

 Editing in the Age of AI

-When it comes to fears and phobias, most people probably think of spiders, heights, or small spaces.
-But perhaps a more universal fear—the fear of the unknown—is becoming increasingly relevant with the rise of AI.
+People use AI for just about everything—from creating shopping lists to forming exercise routines.
+It’s even used in the workplace to write emails and other types of communication.
+This shift has triggered many questions for writers and editors about how AI will impact their careers.
 On November 13, 2025, linguistics faculty Matt Baker (Editing, Business Communication), Holly Baker (Editing and Publishing), and Professor Mark Wolfersberger (Editing and Language Teaching) gave a presentation for STET: The Editor’s Network (BYU’s editing and publishing student association) on this very topic.
-They shared their research exploring the future of writing and editing with AI and how writers and editors can work alongside this technology.
+They shared their research exploring the future of writing and editing with AI and how writers and editors can use this technology.

 A photo of Matt Baker